 The selected financial data set forth below presents the historical financial data of our company, of Huntsman Specialty, our predecessor, and the predecessor of Huntsman Specialty, as of the dates and for the periods indicated.
 Effective March 1, 1997, Huntsman Specialty purchased from Texaco Chemical, Inc. its PO business (see Note 1 to the financial statements of Huntsman Specialty).
 The selected financial data as of December 31, 1994 and 1995 and for the years ended have been derived from audited financial statements.
 The selected financial data as of December 31, 1996 has been derived from audited financial statements.
-The selected financial statements are of December 31, 1997 and 1998 and for the year ended December 31, 1997 and the year ended December 31, 1998 has been derived from the audited financial statements of Huntsman Specialty included elsewhere in this prospectus.
-The selected financial data as of September 30, 1999, for the nine months ended

-September 30, 1998, the six months ended June 30, 1999, and the three months ended September 30, 1999 has been derived from the unaudited financial statements of Huntsman Specialty and Huntsman ICI Chemicals LLC included elsewhere in this prospectus.
+The selected financial data as of December 31, 1997 and 1998 and for the year ended December 31, 1996, the two months ended February 28, 1997, the ten months ended December 31, 1997 and the year ended December 31, 1998 has been derived from the audited financial statements of Huntsman Specialty included elsewhere in this prospectus.
+The selected financial data as of September 30, 1999, for the nine months ended September 30, 1998, the six months ended June 30, 1999, and the three months ended September 30, 1999 has been derived from the unaudited financial statements of Huntsman Specialty and Huntsman ICI Chemicals LLC included elsewhere in this prospectus.
 You should read the selected financial data in conjunction with "Unaudited Pro Forma Financial Data", "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited historical financial statements of Huntsman Specialty and its predecessor and the accompanying notes included elsewhere in this prospectus.